ItsJimi/my-own-workout/README.md

 ## Features

 > Currently implemented features.
-To see the future of this application, check the [next step](#next-step) section.
+To see the future of this application, check the [next steps](#next-steps) section.

 ### Primary